Asabeneh/30-Days-Of-React/readMe.md

 ![coding running](./images/launched_on_new_tab.png)

 Congratulations!
-You have completed the setup you need to get started with React, but before we dive into React let's do JavaScript refresher.
+You have completed the setup you need to get started with React, but before we dive into React let's do a JavaScript refresher.
 If you are very comfortable with JavaScript you may skip day 1 JavaScript refresher.
 The JavaScript refresher section is vast and it may take more than one day.
-From my experience people usually get stuck in React because their JavaScript knowledge is very shallow therefore to fill that gap all the necessary JavaScript feature which can be used in React are covered in the JavaScript refresher section.
-There are many exercise but you are not required to solve them.
+From my experience people usually get stuck in React because their JavaScript knowledge is very shallow therefore to fill that gap all the necessary JavaScript features which can be used in React are covered in the JavaScript refresher section.
+There are many exercises but you are not required to solve them.
 Click [here](../30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md) if you want skip JavaScript and jump directly into React.

 🎉 CONGRATULATIONS ! 🎉